We work with local schools to help pupils to explore their heritage. We offer:

 Gateshead Archive houses thousands of rare and important items about the history of Gateshead.
 Material dates back over 400 years and includes books, maps, newspapers and photographs.

-From January 2020 people will be able to browse collections in the exciting new visitor facility at Gateshead Central Library.
-Large touch screens will give access to historic maps, photographs and other rare documents previously unseen.
+People are now able to browse collections in the exciting new visitor facility at Gateshead Central Library.
+Large touch screens give access to historic maps, photographs and other rare documents previously unseen.

 A new school visit about the Industrial Revolution in Gateshead will allow children to explore our collections.